5910-5998 Cambie St rezoning application

 Thanks for your response to my first question, but it doesn't address the core issue at hand.
 You'll never see what is illustrated in the rendering in the real world.
 As such, perhaps this image isn't a great choice in your communications.
 It would be very beneficial to have it re-rendered as a 3 point perspective.
 Furthermore, the rendering shown here is not a very standard two point perspective, as one of the vanishing points is IN the rendering (at street level beside the large tree) while the other vanishing point much further off the edge of the rendering (to the right), if you follow the lines of perspective convergence.
 I would illustrate this graphically, but it isn't possible with your system at the moment.
 The lack of a physical Open House setting unfortunately prevents me and other members of the public from having a very detailed look at your model from any direction.
 Would it be possible to also post a 3D computer model of the application on this webpage?
 That would certainly help with the robustness and completeness of the virtual open house experience.

-steve asked almost 4 years ago
+steve asked over 4 years ago

 The applicant has provided a fly-through 3D rendering of the application which can now be viewed on this project website.